Lee-AnnC/True_Essence/README.md

 - This page is very similar to the 404 page and has a message of " Sorry, An error has occurred.
 We've let our techs know and hope to fix it soon."

 ## Features Left to Implement
-The Features Left To Implement is a section that will grow in time as the site itself grows.
+ - The Features Left To Implement is a section that will grow in time as the site itself grows.

+- Workflow for comments so admin can approve and edit them before they are public
+- restrict ability to edit/delete posts to users that created them
+- update logged in user ability to manage own posts and own comments
+- update admin user ability to manage all posts and comments
+- update search on blog page for keywords in blogs not products
+- allow users to like or unlike blog posts

  # Information Architecture
  - The blog model, the comments model and the contact model were created to add to the basic structure of the project.